stemmlerjs/react-joi-forms/README.md

 # Form Validation

->> A way to do clean form validation and validate an entire model or attributes on that model!
+> A way to do clean form validation and validate an entire model or attributes on that model!
+This small lib is currently how I do form validation onBlur and onChange with React + Redux applications.

+_This isn't quite ready yet!
+Just FYI, but feel free to have a peek_

 ## Creating a new form!